dreamkatana/flask-stock-portfolio-code/README.md

 This Flask application manages a stock portfolio for each user, including the user management aspects of a web application.

-This project is developed as part of the "Learn Flask by Building and Deplying a Stock Portfolio App" on [testdriven.io](https://testdriven.io/courses/).
+This project is developed as part of the "Developing Web Applications with Python and Flask" on [testdriven.io](https://testdriven.io/courses/learn-flask/).

 ## How to Run